AWS VPN

 VPN Monitoring

-• AWS Site-to-Site VPN automatically sends notifications to the AWS AWS Health Dashboard
+• AWS Site-to-Site VPN automatically sends notifications to the AWS Health Dashboard

 • AWS Site-to-Site VPN is integrated with CloudWatch with the following metrics available